ArmandLeclerc/ExcepRing_convection/README.md

 # sismo-topo

-These repository includes scripts I develop during my PhD project.
+This repository includes scripts I develop during my PhD project.
 I study waves and instabilities in astrophysical media, in the framework of wave topology.